 Penn State Altoona Motorsports Club

-The Penn State Altoona Motorsports club is a group of students predominantly from engineering degree programs but also including students from other majors.
+The Penn State Altoona Motorsports club is a group of students predominantly from engineering degree programs and includes students from other majors.
 We compete in the BAJA SAE Collegiate Design series.
 BAJA SAE is an international collegiate competition held in various locations throughout the United States.
-The goal of the competition is to build an off road vehicle powered by a standard Briggs and Stratton engine.
-All other design aspects are decided by the team and must comply with stringent BAJA SAE rules and regulations.
+The goal of the competition is to build an off-road vehicle powered by a standard Briggs and Stratton engine.
+The team decides all other design aspects and must comply with stringent BAJA SAE rules and regulations.

 Penn State Altoona Aerospace Club (PSAAC)

 The mission of the Aerospace club is to engage undergraduate students and foster their interest in science and engineering (irrespective of academic discipline).
-The club has a goal of giving students a hands on experience through the design, construction, and launch of rockets, high-altitude balloons, drones, and airbreathing devices such as helicopters, propeller and gas turbine planes.
-The ultimate goal of the club is to participate in local, regional, and national competitions for the abovementioned air breathing or spacecraft.
+The club aims to give students a hands-on experience through the design, construction, and launch of rockets, high-altitude balloons, drones, and airbreathing devices such as helicopters, propellers, and gas turbine planes.
+The ultimate goal of the club is to participate in local, regional, and national competitions for the abovementioned airbreathing or spacecraft.

 Tau Alpha Pi

 The Tau Alpha Pi National Honor Society was founded in 1953 and is now chartered at 133 colleges and universities.
-Its purpose is to recognize desirable personal and intellectual qualities of engineering technology students.
+Its purpose is to recognize engineering technology students' desirable personal and intellectual qualities.

 Members of Tau Alpha Pi are eligible to compete yearly with other members for scholarships of varying amounts.
-Members will also receive a sticker for their diploma, a special color tassel and lapel pin to forever show their membership to the society.
+Members will also receive a sticker for their diploma, a special color tassel, and a lapel pin to forever show their membership to the society.

 American Society of Mechanical Engineers (ASME)